 1 Star For an herb, supported by traditional use but minimal or no scientific evidence.
 For a supplement, little scientific support.

 2.25 to 6.0 grams per day

-In one trial, supplementing with methyl-sulfonylmethane significantly reduced pain and improved overall physical functioning in patients with OA of the knee.
+In one trial, supplementing with methyl-sulfonylmethane significantly reduced pain and improved overall physical functioning in patients with osteoarthritis of the knee.

-According to a small double-blind trial, 2,250 mg per day of oral methylsulfonylmethane (MSM), a variant of DMSO, reduced OA pain after six weeks.2 In another double-blind trial, supplementation with 3 grams of MSM twice a day for 12 weeks significantly reduced pain and improved overall physical functioning in patients with OA of the knee.3
+According to a small double-blind trial, 2,250 mg per day of oral methylsulfonylmethane (MSM), a variant of DMSO, reduced osteoarthritis pain after six weeks.2 In another double-blind trial, supplementation with 3 grams of MSM twice a day for 12 weeks significantly reduced pain and improved overall physical functioning in patients with osteoarthritis of the knee.3

 Some authorities report anecdotally that 250–500 mg per day has beneficial effects on a variety of health problems.4 However, the only controlled trial using MSM used over 2000 mg per day to treat osteoarthritis.
 More research is needed before reliable recommendations for MSM supplementation can be made.

 A precursor of MSM is formed initially by ocean plankton and released into the atmosphere, where it interacts with ozone and sunlight and returns to earth as MSM in rainfall.
 MSM can be taken up by plants and incorporated into their structure, but no measurement of the MSM content of foods has been done.
 Supplements containing MSM are available.

 Although MSM is present in food, it is not an essential nutrient, so deficiency is not likely.